weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 - `ADD` - add a file to the docker image you are creating
 - `CMD` - a command or commands to run when the docker image is launched

-As you can see here we are using the Ubuntu docker image as our basis, updating this image, installing and configuring `apache2` and `php`.
-We then copy a new default apache page into place.
+As you can see here we are using the Ubuntu Docker image as our basis, updating this image, installing and configuring `apache2` and `php`.
+We then copy a new default Apache page into place.
 Finally when a container is launched with this image we start an Apache webserver.

 The Docker documentation provides a lot more detail on [building docker images](https://docs.docker.com/reference/builder/)

-This Dockerfile has been placed in the /home/vagrant directory on each host you created earlier.
+This Dockerfile has been placed in the `/home/vagrant` directory on each host you created earlier.
 As an experiment you could review the building docker images documentation and create your own Ubuntu docker image with curl already installed to avoid the extra install steps we went through above.